 When they’re on the verge of experiencing some type of hurt or humiliation from their past, the rage then conveniently exposes these unwanted feelings.

-The accompanying message that’s revealed is, “I’m not wrong, bad, or mean… but you are,” or, “I’m not narcissistic, but if I am, then so are you.”
+The accompanying message revealed is, “I’m not wrong, bad, or mean… but you are,” or, “I’m not narcissistic, but if I am, then so are you.”

-The mentally strong healthy person, has no idea what provoked this outburst in the first place, this sudden rage.
+A mentally strong healthy person, has no idea what provoked this outburst in the first place, this sudden rage.
 Then they become baffled, confused, and at times even frightened of the narcissist.

 Projects Traits Others Don’t Have